StefanRadu-ITSERVER/website/docs/csharp/arrays/iteration.md

 We can use the `for` loop to iterate, or we can just use `foreach`.

 ::: tip foreach
-You are able to iterate through arrays using the `foreach` loop because they implement `IEnumerable`.
+You are able to iterate through arrays using the `foreach` loop because they implement the `IEnumerable` interface.
 :::

 Here are both ways: